-During the Oscar season in early 1994 the Samuel Goldwyn company spent $10 million campaigning the film to garner the film Oscar nominations.
-They sent bulky packets to all members of the academy and played up the film in hopes of getting their film on the final ballot.
-The effort was all for naught; the film, though highly acclaimed and (unusually for William Shakespeare) a box-office hit, received no Oscar nominations whatsoever.
+During the Oscar season in early 1994 the Samuel Goldwyn company spent ten million dollars campaigning the film to garner Oscar nominations.
+They sent bulky packets to all members of the Academy, and played up the film, in hopes of getting it on the final ballot.
+The effort was all for naught; the film, though highly acclaimed and (unusually for William Shakespeare) a box-office hit, received no Oscar nominations.

 This is the first of Kenneth Branagh's Shakespearean films to have a pre-credits opening sequence.
 The only other such film is As You Like It (2006).
 The sequence is actually part of Scene I of the play.